Master Configuration Reference#

 type#

-• fair_share: Tasks receive a proportional amount of the available resources depending on the resource they require and their weight.
+• fair_share: (deprecated) Tasks receive a proportional amount of the available resources depending on the resource they require and their weight.

 • priority: Tasks are scheduled based on their priority, which can range from the values 1 to 99 inclusive.
 Lower priority numbers indicate higher-priority tasks.
 A lower-priority task will never be scheduled while a higher-priority task is pending.
 Zero-slot tasks (e.g., CPU-only notebooks, TensorBoards) are prioritized separately from tasks requiring slots (e.g., experiments running on GPUs).
 Task priority can be assigned using the resources.priority field.
 If a task does not specify a priority it is assigned the default_priority.